cesarderio/reading-notes/201-reading-notes/class-01.md

 * It is used for naming, authors/sources and description of content for the webpage.

-## How to start to design a Website
+## How to start to design a Website:

 1. What is the first step to designing a Website?